afrozloya/ContactList/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-In the project directory, first time to install dependencies, you can run:
+In the client directory under project directory, first time to install dependencies, you can run:

 ### `npm install`

-In the project directory, you can run:
+In the client directory under project directory, you can run:

 ### `npm start`